Corner Country History

 A windlass is a simple lifting machine generally made from wood.
 Supported by an axle, the windlass was attached to wooden uprights and centred over the mine shaft.
 Crank handles at both ends enabled the windlass to be turned.
 A rope was wound over the windlass shaft, to which a bucket was attached.
 As the windlass was turned the bucket was lowered into the shaft and filled with the wash dirt.
 The process was reversed and the wash dirt lifted to the surface.

-A whip was also used expensively on the Albert Goldfields.
+A whip was also used extensively on the Albert Goldfields.
 It was made by fixing a long timber pole at an angle of about 45 degrees to the ground.
 Its end projected over the shaft.

 Attached to the end of the pole was a grooved wheel through which one end of a rope passed into the shaft.
 A bucket was suspended from the rope.
 The other end of the rope was harnessed to a horse.
 As the horse walked away from the shaft the rope and bucket were lifted out of the shaft.
 The bucket was emptied, the horse turned around and walked toward the shaft.
 The bucket then descended back into the mine.

 A whim was somewhat more complicated, and essentially used for the same purpose.
-Above the mineshaft a substantial frame was constructed which held a revolving drum in position.
+Above the mineshaft, a substantial frame was constructed which held a revolving drum in position.

-Ropes were attached to the drum, and raised and lowered into the mine.
+Ropes were attached to the drum and raised and lowered into the mine.

 The drum was turned by a horse harnessed to a long pole and attached to beams extending from beneath the drum.
-Instead of back and forward motion the horse walked in a circular pattern around the mine shaft.
+Instead of back and forward motion, the horse walked in a circular pattern around the mine shaft.